-On September 11, 2001, both towers of the World Trade Center and the Pentagon were attacked by terrorists.
+On September 11, 2001, both towers of the World Trade Center and the

+Pentagon were attacked by terrorists.
 National security and intelligence officials have warned that future terrorist attacks against civilian targets may be anticipated.

 In response to these terrorist acts and warnings, heightened awareness for the security and safety of all vessels, ports, and harbors is necessary.
-Due to the increased safety and security concerns surrounding nuclear power plants, the Captain of the Port, St. Louis established a temporary security zone around the Quad Cities Nuclear Power Plant in Cordova, Illinois.
+Due to the increased safety and security concerns surrounding nuclear power plants, the Captain of the Port, St. Louis established a temporary security zone around the Fort Calhoun Nuclear Power Plant in Fort Calhoun, Nebraska.

-This zone includes all water extending 300 feet from the shoreline of the left descending bank on the Upper Mississippi River, beginning at mile marker 507.3 and ending at mile marker 506.3.
-All persons and vessels are prohibited from entering the security zone without the express permission of the Captain of the Port St. Louis or his designated representative.
+This zone includes all water extending 75 feet from the shoreline of the right descending bank on the Missouri River, beginning at mile marker 646.0 and ending at mile marker 645.6.
+This security zone contains a portion of the navigable channel of the Missouri River.
+All vessels that may safely navigate outside of the channel are prohibited from entering the security zone without the express permission of the Captain of the Port St. Louis or his designated representative.
+Vessels requiring use of the channel for safe navigation are authorized entry into the zone but must remain within the channel unless otherwise expressly authorized by the Captain of the Port St. Louis or his designated representative.